 In KS1 the children will develop their fundamental movement skills, become increasingly competent, confident and access a broad range of opportunities to extend their agility, balance and coordination, individually and with others.
 The children will be able to engage in competitive (both against self and against others) and co-operative physical activities, in a range of increasingly challenging situations.

-In summary, our PE curriculum aims to give the children a well-balanced physical education where the children can express themselves in an active manner whilst having fun.
-For more information about our PE curriculum, please see the below files.
+In summary, our PE curriculum aims to give the children a well-balanced Physical Education where the children can express themselves in an active manner whilst having fun.

 Our P.E Roadmap: